We surveyed 200+ security practitioners to discover the state of device management in 2022.

 tls_ca: /path/to/server-ca.pem

-The path to a PEM encoded certificate use for tls authentication.
+The path to a PEM encoded certificate is used for TLS authentication.

 mysql: